flutter/website/faq.md

 ## What devices and OS versions does Flutter run on?

-Flutter apps run on Android Jelly Bean, v16, 4.1.x or newer, and iOS 8 or newer.
+Mobile operating systems: Android Jelly Bean, v16, 4.1.x or newer, and iOS 8 or newer.

+Mobile hardware: 64-bit iOS devices (for example, iPhone 5S and newer), and ARM Android devices.

+We support developing Flutter apps with Android emulators and iOS simulator.

 We test on a variety of low-end to high-end phones and tablets, but we don't yet have an official device compatibility guarantee.